Repayment reprieve given to Leeds Trinity students who were issued loans in error

 As the funding they received in error is classified as an overpayment, the students were informed that they were expected to repay the SLC out of their own pockets.
 At the same time, their funding was abruptly halted, leaving some struggling to cover costs.

 Originally, the students were told they had to begin making repayments with immediate effect.
-However, the government has now announced that those affected will be able to repay the loans back through usual student finance route, adding that repayments on grants are being paused until “at least” September.
+However, the government has now announced those affected will be able to repay the loans back through usual student finance route, adding that repayments on grants are being paused until “at least” September.

 The National Union of Students has celebrated the decision, saying that it comes as a “huge relief” for the students affected, and emphasising that the new plans for repayment will take “pressure off their mental health.”

 Meanwhile, a joint statement issued on behalf of the affected universities has criticised the lack of clarity given to the students regarding the government’s sudden U-turn on the issue.
-The statement, in part, said:

-“This announcement appears to be progress, but leaves many more questions than answers.
+The statement said: “This announcement appears to be progress, but leaves many more questions than answers.
 The Government has seemingly confirmed in Parliament its instruction to the Student Loans Company to collect any overpayments through normal student finance repayments, and to pause recoveries of overpaid grants until at least September, while they consider their next steps.

 “It is disgraceful that this was announced in Parliament first, before any of the affected students or impacted universities were told.
 Our students are naturally contacting us with questions, many of whom are among the most vulnerable, many are parents, many are from low-income backgrounds, many chose weekend study precisely because it was the only way they could access higher education around work and family commitments.